lovablelabs/docs/src/tips-tricks/using-images.md

 # :frame_photo: Using images

-To upload images you can do one of two things:
+To add images you can do one of two things:

 1. Upload it to the github repository manually, outside of the GPT Engineer UI
 2. Share an external image URL in the chat.